Webtrekk/open-source-guidelines/README.md

 Furthermore, the project SHOULD be tested automatically after each commit, and the code in the project SHOULD follow the company specific coding guidelines.

+## Publishing Process Requirements
+In order to define a proper process, which prevents harming Webtrekk's business and provides maximum clearity and visibility to all internal stake holders the following rules need to be applied to every project candidate:

+* A named maintainer for the project MUST be willing to keep the issues list clean and answer to questions from contributors or users.

+* At least one other person in the Webtrekk team MUST review the project prior to release.

+* After release of the project, other developers in the company SHOULD be notified.

+* The Webtrekk Tech Leads Board may decide on vetoing the project due to business interests.
+So candidate projects must be promoted for publishing.
+If no veto was spoken out, the maintainer is free to publish the project with respect to the rules given in this document.

 ## Distribution
-* Project MUST be publicly available on a software development hosting service, in this case [github.com](http://github.com)
+* The project MUST be publicly available on a software development hosting service, in this case [github.com](http://github.com/Webtrekk) as project owned by the Webtrekk organization.
 * The project MUST be licensed under [MIT](http://opensource.org/licenses/MIT), [LGPL 2.1](http://opensource.org/licenses/LGPL-2.1) or higher and every project MUST include license text in each text file and the main directory.
-Licence text can be found in this repository, please refer to [LICENSE-MIT.md](LICENSE-MIT.md) or [LICENSE-LGPL-2.1.md](LICENSE-LGPL-2.1.md)
+Licence text can be found in this repository, please refer to [LICENSE-MIT.md](LICENSE-MIT.md) or [LICENSE-LGPL-2.1.md](LICENSE-LGPL-2.1.md).
+* The project MUST have a properly formated README.md file (Github style) with references to license and further documentation.
 * The project SHOULD have unit tests.
 A project that fails any unit tests SHOULD not be publicly available to anyone.
-* Build automation tools SHOULD be used (e.g. sbt, maven, RubyGems, npm)
+* Build automation tools SHOULD be used (e.g. sbt, maven, RubyGems, npm).
-* Examples of usage SHOULD be provided
+* Examples of usage SHOULD be provided.